replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on August 11, 2023

 ### Bug Fixes {#bug-fixes-0-0-1-beta-3}
-* Fixes an issue where generating a support bundle using the Replicated SDK's support bundle secret that's part of the Helm chart failed due to a syntax issue where the `selector` field expected an array of strings instead of a map.
+* Fixes an issue where generating a support bundle failed when using the Replicated SDK support bundle Secret in the Helm chart.
+The failure occurred due to a syntax issue where the `selector` field expected an array of strings instead of a map.

 ## 0.0.1-beta.2